Breaking of a floating particle raft by water waves

 In order to model the breaking process and make predictions about the fracture geometry, we consider now the raft as an elastic thin plate that deforms according to the vertical displacement of the free surface associated with a progressive wave of amplitude $a$:

 Although experimentally challenging to achieve, we assume that the raft, with a thickness $e$, has homogeneous and isotropic mechanical properties.
-For a thin plate, two deformations modes can be observed: stretching and bending.
-When the layer is laterally compressed, the tensile deformation is equivalent to compression in the initial plane of the layer.
-Conversely, in a bending deformation, the plate will bend and deviate from its initial plane.
+For a thin plate, two deformations modes can be observed: stretching and bending. {When the layer is compressed, the tensile deformation corresponds to a displacement aligned with the initial plane of the layer.} Conversely, in a bending deformation, the plate will bend and deviate from its initial plane.
 Let us define $\sigma$ as the local stress in the plate and $\epsilon$ as the corresponding strain, which are related through Hooke's law: $\sigma \sim E \, \epsilon$.
-Here, $n$ represents the coordinate perpendicular to the plate, and we place the origin in the middle of its thickness.

 As the edges of the raft are not constrained to stay at the same $x$ location during the wave propagation and are free to move along the $x$ direction, we neglect the contribution of stretching along the $x$ axis and we try now to study with further details the breaking by bending.